thomas-fossati/draft-coap-parametrized-cf/draft-fossati-core-parametrized-cf.md

 [^TBD1]

-[^TBD1]: TODO describe use of numeric identifiers as alias for parameter names.
+[^TBD1]: TODO describe use of numeric identifiers as alias for parameter names (requires a new registry).

 ## Requirements